vshymanskyy/muon/README.md

 - Data is ready to be used in-place without pre-processing
 - Supports raw binary values and typed arrays
 - Mostly covers features of JSON and XML to minimize information loss during conversion to MUON
+- Can (optionally) contain info abou count of values/size in bytes for all structures, for efficient document scanning

 Future goals:
 - Well-specified (little or no room for implementation-specific behavior / vendor-specific extensions)